HolyMeekrob/trello-yello/README.md

 # Trello Yello

 ## Introduction
 **Trello Yello** is a high-level object-oriented wrapper for the Trello API.
-It greatly simplifies the process of interacting with the [Trello public API](https://trello.com/docs/api/index.html) and allows you to script nearly every action available through their API in an easy-to-learn, easy-to-use manner.
+It greatly simplifies the process of interacting with the [Trello public API][api] and allows you to script nearly every action available through their API in an easy-to-learn, easy-to-use manner.

 ## Table of contents
 - [What is Trello?](#what-is-trello)